 Best Industry Practices for Aircraft Decommissioning (BIPAD)

-For most airlines and other aircraft owners, such as lessors, limited experience is available on managing aircraft decommissioning as a controlled process.
-This is why IATA has developed guidance with a multi-stakeholder aircraft decommissioning industry group, providing guidance on managing aircraft decommissioning in an economically sensible way, meeting all relevant regulations and avoiding safety and environmental risks.
+Most airlines and other aircraft owners (e.g. lessors) have limited experience in managing aircraft decommissioning as a controlled process.
+This is why IATA developed guidance with a , providing guidance on managing aircraft decommissioning in a safe, economic, and sustainable way whilst meeting all relevant regulations.

-IATA’s Best Industry Practices for Aircraft Decommissioning (BIPAD) manual is primarily addressed at aircraft owners and operators and is thus complementary to the AFRA Best Management Practices (BMP) designed for specialized aircraft dismantling and recycling companies.
+IATA’s Best Industry Practices for Aircraft Decommissioning (BIPAD) manual is aimed at aircraft owners and operators and is thus complementary to the AFRA Best Management Practices (BMP) designed for specialized aircraft dismantling and recycling companies.

 The BIPAD manual covers all phases of the aircraft end-of-life process: